alexvoss/mkdocs-material-fork/docs/insiders/access-management.md

 As the private Material for MkDocs Insiders repository is hosted on GitHub, you require a GitHub account to become a sponsor and to gain access.
-After sponsoring us on one of our [sponsoring tiers] starting at [$15 a month], we prioritize providing you with immediate access to the private Material for MkDocs Insiders repository.
+After sponsoring us on one of our [sponsoring tiers] starting at [$15 a month], we prioritize providing you immediate access to the private Material for MkDocs Insiders repository.
 The process of gaining access is partially automated.
 However, depending on the type of account you've used to become a sponsor, we might need more information from you before we can grant access.